What is the goal of the ORVP?

 What does the bait look like?

-The baits are brown three-dimensional rectangles measuring 11/4" X 11/4" X 3/4" or coated sachets 2" x 0.75" x 0.12".
-The vaccine is contained in a plastic packet in the hollow center of the bait.
-Printed on each bait is a warning (in English) that states:
+The baits are coated sachets 2" x 0.75" x 0.12”.
+The vaccine is contained in a plastic packet dipped in fish oil and coated with fishmeal crumbles.
+Printed on each packet is a warning (in English) that states:

 LIVE VACCINIA VECTOR